slsa-framework/slsa/docs/spec/v1.0/levels.md

 > Note: The [previous version] of the specification used a single unnamed track,
 > SLSA 1–4.
 For version 1.0 the Source aspects were removed to focus on the
 > Build track.
-A Source track may be added in [future versions].
+It is currently incomplete, see [future versions].

 ## Build track